Eargo vs. Jabra Enhance

 • Jabra Enhance and Eargo are both available for purchase online.

 Eargo and Jabra Enhance are two trustworthy manufacturers of high-quality, over-the-counter (OTC) hearing aids.
 Each company offers multiple styles that come with a variety of features for those with mild to moderate hearing loss.
 Jabra Enhance is our top pick for quality follow-up care, while Eargo is best for those who want a discreet hearing aid.
+We tested models from Eargo and Jabra Enhance, and both brands made our list of the best hearing aids in 2025.

 Ruth Reisman